Michael Balk

 Michael Balk is an Australian actor, television presenter, radio announcer and producer.

 Personal life

 Michael grew up in the Clarence Valley in Northern Rivers New South Wales.
 He attended primary and secondary school in Grafton before moving to Brisbane to study Arts/Law at Queensland University of Technology.

 Balk is the nephew of acclaimed filmmaker Philip Hearnshaw, and grandson of Australian Liberal Politician Eric Hearnshaw.

 Career

 Balk is best known for his original television roles, notably scrapboy in dirtgirlworld & Get Grubby TV, Glen Goosebump in SMASHHDOWN!, and various characters on BrainBuzz.

 Michael appears in musicals, theatre productions and television commercials.

-Between 2006 and 2010 Michael was lead presenter and producer at Steve Irwin’s Australia Zoo.
+Between 2006 and 2010 Michael was lead presenter and producer at Steve Irwin's Australia Zoo.

 Michael is the president of the Australian charity the Actors & Entertainers Benevolent Fund of Queensland.
-He served as president of Actors Equity Queensland for many years and is a board director for the MEAA.
+He served as president of Actors Equity Queensland for many years, and as a board director for the MEAA.
+Michael is currently the Federal President of the Media Entertainment Arts Alliance.